 Under the terms of the agreement of limited partnership of Boston Properties Limited Partnership, we have agreed not to sell or otherwise transfer some of our properties, prior to specified dates, in any transaction that would trigger taxable income, without first obtaining the consent of Messrs.
-Zuckerman and Linde.
+Zuckerman and E. Linde.
 However, we are not required to obtain their consent if, during the applicable period, each of them does not hold at least 30% of his original interests in Boston Properties Limited Partnership.
 In addition, we have entered into similar agreements with respect to other properties that we have acquired in exchange for interests in Boston Properties Limited Partnership.
-There are a total of 26 properties subject to these restrictions, and those 26 properties are estimated to have accounted for approximately 52% of our total revenue on a pro forma basis for the year ended December 31, 1998.
+As of September 30, 2000, there were a total of 35 properties subject to these restrictions, and those 35 properties are estimated to have accounted for approximately 61.1% of our total revenue on a pro forma basis for the year ended December 31, 1999.

 Boston Properties Limited Partnership has also entered into agreements providing Messrs.
-Zuckerman and Linde and others with the right to guarantee our additional and/or substitute indebtedness in the event that certain other indebtedness is repaid or reduced.
+Zuckerman and E. Linde and others with the right to guarantee our additional and/or substitute indebtedness in the event that certain other indebtedness is repaid or reduced.